 2) Learn communication skills.
 Primarily, you want to learn how to communicate directly when you are angry, frustrated, resentful and need to solve an interpersonal problem.
 There are plenty of opportunities to learn these skills including books, seminars/classes, or even individual therapy.
 Excel At Life provides some articles on conflict resolution that can help you get started.

 3) Practice.
 Determine some situations in which you are typically PA.
 Then, using what you learned about communication develop some ways of acting that are more direct and assertive.
 You might even write down example responses so you are more likely to remember them.
 It is easiest to start with situations that occur frequently because you can prepare in advance and practice (in your head or in front of a mirror) before they occur.
 By practicing the common situations, you will become more prepared for the less common ones.

 4) Let others know.
 Tell your close friends and family that you recognize you can be PA and you are trying to work on it.
 However, it is a strong behavior pattern and you are not always aware of it.
 They can be helpful by gently letting you know when your behavior is hurtful.
 This step can be particularly difficult because PA people do not like being told when they are hurting someone.
 However, it is important to your recovery from this behavior to take responsibility for it.

+5) Don't give up!
 Changing behavior takes effort.
 One of the more difficult aspects is that other people may still respond to you as if you are being PA.
 For instance, if a sarcastic person is trying to be genuine, they may still be accused of being sarcastic.
 Or, if a controlling person is expressing a feeling without an expectation of trying to control, that expression may still be seen by others as attempts at control.
 Recognize that even when you are making an effort it can be a while before you see the results of improved relationships.